Semantic Relations and Deep Learning: A high-level view of deep learning for semantic relations

 Our presentation relies on the reader's exposure to the theory and methods of deep learning.
 For the uninitiated, there are tutorials and books online.
 For example, \newcite{Goodfellow2016} give an excellent account of deep learning paradigms and methods.\footnote{\url{www.deeplearningbook.org}.} This section is a brief overview of the main concepts relevant to the task at hand.

 A deep-learning algorithm accepts an input, usually represented as a real-valued vector, and applies to it a function which maps it onto some output values; those values determine the classification decision.
-In the case of semantic relations, the input will represent a relation's arguments, its sentential context, additional relational information from a corpus, or a combination thereof.
-The output will represent the prediction whether or not the posited relation holds between these arguments.
-The function and its parameters will be the relation model, and it will depend on the modelling assumptions and the underlying architecture.
+In the case of semantic relations, the input represents a relation's arguments, its sentential context, additional relational information from a corpus, or a combination thereof.
+The output represents the prediction: does the posited relation hold between these arguments?
+The function and its parameters are the relation model, and it depends on the modelling assumptions and the underlying architecture.
 This sounds like traditional machine learning but there is an essential difference.
 In deep learning, model derivation (\ie learning the parameter values) takes multiple steps of back-and-forth processing through the layers of the neural network.
 As a result, even the input state can be transformed according to the neural architecture, the parameters and the discrepancy between the expected and the computed output.

 Consider an example.
 We can choose to give our neural network information only about a relation's arguments, as a concatenation of the representations of these arguments as real-valued vectors.
 If there is little training data, the representation can consist of vectors which were pretrained on very large corpora---now commonly known as \e{word embeddings} (see Section \ref{sec:wordEmbeddings}).
 They can be adjusted during training, or kept fixed.
 If a large amount of training data is available, the vectors can be seeded with random values which are then adjusted during training, so that in combination with the mapping function, \ie the model, they produce a good approximation of the output, \ie relation labels.